-Investment properties represents a significant part of the total assets (55%) of the Group and is valuated at fair value for an amount of DKK 137.000 thousand.
+Investment properties represents a significant part of the total assets (65%) of the Group and is valuated at fair value for an amount of DKK 137,000 thousand, refer to note 1 and 14 of the consolidated financial statements.

-The Management is determining the fair value of its investment properties on a yearly basis.
+Management is determining the fair value of its investment properties annually.
 The valuation of the investment property at fair value is dependent on estimates and assumptions, such as rental value, discount rates, maintenance status and financial stability of tenants.

-The disclosures relating to the assumptions are relevant, given the estimation uncertainty and sensitivity of the valuations.
-Given the size and complexity of the valuation of investment property and the importance of the disclosures relating to the assumptions used in the valuation, we address this as a key audit matter.
+Given the size and complexity of the valuation of investment property, we consider this as a key audit matter.